wielebenwir/commonsbooking/readme.txt

 4. User bookings list

 ## Changelog

+### 2.7.1 (02.03.2022)
+ENHANCED: Optimized the commonsbooking internal caching so booking lists and maps should be rendered faster
+FIXED: Some rendering issues with calendar
+ENHANCED: Modified CSS styles for calendar
+FIXED: Set default advance booking days for existing timeframes to 365 days

 ### 2.6.12 (02.03.2022)
 ENHANCED: Optimized the commonsbooking internal caching so booking lists and maps should be rendered faster